lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 The Rows are pretty simple.
 They contain precisely the data needed for display; no further conversions are necessary.
 The result is that the Rows are pure ViewModels, having no behaviour.

 The choice of where to put data conversion is interesting because there are many choices of where to place it: in the cell binding function, in the initializer for the ViewModel, in the transformer output function (the appender), or in the transformer itself.
 For now I've put most of the conversions in either the transformer or in the transformer output, but I think there is a better placement strategy.
-I will discuss this choice again in a future article.
+I will discuss this choice again in a the next post.

 ### The Cells